Threatening 22 million people, Mexico's Popocatepetl is a very closely watched volcano

 Ringed around its summit are six cameras, a thermal imaging device and 12 seismological monitoring stations that operate 24 hours a day, all reporting back to an equipment-filled command center in Mexico City.

-A total of 13 scientists from a multi-disciplinary team take turns manning the command center around the clock.
+A total of 13 scientists from a multidisciplinary team take turns staffing the command center around the clock.
 Being able to warn of an impending ash cloud is key, because people can take precautions.
 Unlike earthquakes, warning times can be longer for the volcano and in general the peak is more predictable.

-On a recent day, researcher Paulino Alonso made the rounds checking the readings at the command center run by Mexico’s National Disaster Prevention Center, known by its initials as Conapred.
-It is a complex task that involves seismographs that measure the volcanos internal trembling, which could indicate hot rock and gas moving up the vents in the peak.
+On a recent day, researcher Paulino Alonso made the rounds, checking the readings at the command center run by Mexico’s National Disaster Prevention Center, known by its initials as Cenapred.
+It is a complex task that involves seismographs that measure the volcano’s internal trembling, which could indicate hot rock and gas moving up the vents in the peak.

 Monitoring gases in nearby springs and at the peak — and wind patterns that help determine where the ash could be blown — also play a role.